The Palio in Parma is quite unique - ouritalianjourney.com

 20160918_162127

-In addition to the races, there are costume parades and battles of medieval warriors.
-Each of the five gates of the city is also represented by a different group of flag wavers who perform several times in the two days of festivities.
+Furthermore, in addition to the races, there are costume parades and battles of medieval warriors.
+Each of the five gates of the city is represented by a different group of flag wavers.
+These gates also have different colors and emblems.

 Take a Trip to Italy!